Villas at Babalua Beach, Turks and Caicos

 Editor's Comments

 Although centrally located, this location doesn’t see many visitors.
-The beach is decent, but the water tends to be shallow, with the occasional rock or sea plant.
+The beach is rather nice, and the water tends to be shallow.
 Interesting snorkeling can be found further out.

 3-star rating for Babalua Beach by Visit Turks and Caicos Islands